 Is there a silver lining in any of this?

-The silver lining in dating a narcissist is that they always reflect what we need to work on: loving ourselves and healing past trauma.
+The silver lining in dating a narcissist is that they always reflect what we need to work on: loving ourselves and healing un-dealt with trauma.
 They also make us address our own reverse narcissism because really, who would ever waste their time dating a narcissist other than a (reverse)narcissist?

 I know that somewhere deep inside of you…

 You have the ability to truly love yourself.
-You have the ability to empathize with yourself; to be in a mutual relationship with yourself first, and to authentically connect with and truly love others who are deserving of your time and love.
+You have the ability to empathize with yourself; to be in a mutual relationship with yourself first, and to authentically connect with and truly love others who are deserving of your time, enerygy, and love.
 I know it.

 Instead of subscribing to the “Why me?
 Why am I not good enough?” dialogue, know this: the narcissist was put in your path not as an indicator of your lack of value but as a spiritual northern star.

 And we all know what northern starts do, don’t we?
-They are there to guide us; to point us onto where we need to be.
+They are there to guide us; to point us in the direction of where we need to be.
 NOT to be the Happily Ever After, end-all-be-all.

 If you recognize dating a narcissist as the northern star that he/she IS, you’ll be open to the motivation that your involvement with them provides – motivation to work on loving yourself, owning your decisions, acting on your intuition, and having your own back.